EPERLab/CLEW/docs/02LandModelFramework.rst

 - Line of action 9 - Consolidation of an eco-competitive livestock model based on productive efficiency and reduction of greenhouse gases.
 - Line of action 10 -Management of rural, urban and coastal territories that considers nature-based solutions (Conservation of forests and ecosystems).

+The land-use module aims at representing and quantifying cover changes, livestock and crops yields, changes in emissions as a result of different production practices, ecosystem services, production costs, local production, exports, imports and demands, among other factors.

+2.1 General model structure
++++++++++

 Based upon these, the modeling framework structure is divided into six different land covers:

+-Crops:
+   - Rice.
+   - Banana.
+   - Coffee.
+   - Sugar cane.
+   - Palm oil.
+   - Pineapple.
+   - Other agricultural products.

+- Grassland:
+   - Meat.
+   - Milk.

 - Forests:
+   - Mangroves primary and secondary forest.
+   - Moist primary and secondary forest.
+   - Palm primary and secondary forest.
+   - Moist primary and secondary forest.
+   - Dry primary and secondary forest.
+   - Wet primary and secondary forest.
-   - Forest plantations
+   - Forest plantations (timber production).

+ - Urban areas.

-   - Dry forest
+ - Other covers.

-2.1 General model structure
-+++++++++
+Overall, the land-use modeling framework represents supply chains of goods and services produced by the different land cover/use system types.
+In this context, land supply, demand, and land use change are conditioned by, for the most part, on national and international market forces, policies, institutional factors and production schemes yield.

 .. figure::  doc_imgs/Land_diagram.PNG
    :align:   center